syncfusion-content/maui-docs/MAUI/ProgressBar/Appearance.md

 ## Corner style customization

-The `ProgressCornerStyle` and `TrackCornerStyle` property of circular progress bar specifies the corner type for the progress and track.
+The `ProgressCornerStyle` and `TrackCornerStyle` property of the circular progress bar specifies the corner type for the progress and track.
 The corners can be customized using the `BothFlat`, `BothCurve`, `StartCurve`, and `EndCurve` options.
 The default value of this property is `BothFlat`.

 The following code sample demonstrates the corner style customization in progress and track indicator.